Rackham Program in Public Scholarship

 Welcome to the Rackham Program in Public Scholarship.
 We provide workshops, grants, programs, and professional development opportunities for graduate students from any field.
 Our programming supports research and teaching, as well as projects co-created with community partners and organizations that reach public audiences and have impacts beyond the university.

-We support graduate students looking to deepen their public engagement and professional development through four core offerings: The Institute for Social Change, Engaged Pedagogy Initiative, Public Scholarship Grants, and Public Engagement Fellowships at sites across Southeast Michigan.
+We support graduate students looking to deepen their public engagement and professional development through four core offerings: The Institute for Social Change, Engaged Pedagogy Initiative, Public Scholarship Grants, and Public Engagement Internships at sites across Southeast Michigan.

 All of our programs are co-curricular.
 They are designed to supplement work in your home department or program.
 There is no required sequence and students may participate in as many as fit their needs.